How long does a house extension take in the UK?

 A survey of your home, then design and the drawings needed for planning and building regs.
 Double-storey and wraparound schemes take longer to design than a simple rear extension.

-A householder planning application has a statutory eight-week target, but many councils take 10–12 weeks, and longer in conservation areas or where neighbours object.
-If your extension is permitted development, this stage drops out entirely and you go straight to building regs — see how to plan a house extension for whether yours qualifies.
+A householder planning application has a statutory eight-week target, but many councils take 10 to 12 weeks, and longer in conservation areas or where neighbours object.
+If your extension is permitted development this stage drops out entirely and you go straight to building regs.
+Our guide to the permitted development limits for an extension sets out the depth, height and boundary rules, and the fee for a Lawful Development Certificate if you want that confirmed in writing.

-Building Regulations — 5–8 weeks, often in parallel
+Building Regulations, 5 to 8 weeks, often in parallel

 Separate from planning, and almost always required.
-The Full Plans route gives you approval before work starts; it can run alongside the planning application to save time.
+The Full Plans route gives you approval before work starts, and it can run alongside the planning application to save time.

-If your extension affects a shared wall or sits close to a boundary, notice must be served on neighbours, who have 14 days to respond.
+If your extension affects a shared wall or sits close to a boundary, serving notice on neighbours is what the Party Wall Act requires, and they have 14 days to respond.
 Starting this early protects your programme.

 What causes extension delays

-For most single-storey rear and side return extensions, yes — the work is contained to one part of the house, though there'll be disruption, dust and a period without a usable kitchen if you're extending one.
-For a double-storey or a large wraparound, the disruption is greater and some homeowners choose to move out for the most intensive phases.
-Your builder will talk you through the disruptive stages before work begins.
+For most single-storey rear and side return extensions, yes.
+The work is contained to one part of the house, though there will be disruption, dust and a period without a usable kitchen if you're extending one.
+For a double-storey or a large wraparound the disruption is greater, and some homeowners move out for the most intensive phases.
+Your builder should talk you through the disruptive stages before work begins.

 Ready to start your extension?

-Get a free estimate and a clear timeline for your project — no commitment, no sales pressure.
+Get a free estimate and a clear timeline for your project, with no commitment and no sales pressure.